mitodl/micromasters/README.md

 - ``EDXORG_CALLBACK_URL``

-    The callback URL from where MicroMaster will receive OAuth responses from the LMS server on your machine.
+    The callback URL from which MicroMasters will receive OAuth responses from the LMS server on your machine.
 This _should_ typically be ``http://host.docker.internal:18000/``.

 - ``EDXORG_CLIENT_ID`` and ``EDXORG_CLIENT_SECRET``